Gakur/PortfolioProject-wk1/README.md

 #### A website on individual portfolio
 #### By **Peter Gakure**
 ## Description
-This is a detailed portfolio designed to showcase the developers profile, skills and projects i have undertaen
+This is a detailed portfolio designed to showcase the developers profile, skills and projects i have undertaken
 ## Setup/Installation Requirements
 * Clone the repository on git
 * Use $ git clone https/.....